 Location, location, location - most university towns/cities have well-known student areas – ask around.
 Consider proximity to campus and essentials such as shops, cash points, public transport, and safety (oh, and a good local convenience store for those out of hours needs!)

 Choosing an Agent - look for an agent with an ARLA Licensed logo on their website, letting boards and in their office windows.
 This means that they are expected to maintain standards throughout their properties, and the way that they treat deposit and rent payments is regularly monitored by the association.
 Not all letting agents are regulated and rogue agents can cause students stress and loss of money.
 Look for the ARLA Licensed logo and protect yourself and your money.
-There is also a London Rental Standard kite mark.
-Both of these are essential to safeguard you and your money.
+This is essential to safeguard you and your money.

 Search for an ARLA agent at: www.arla.co.uk/find-agent